The Impact of Spectroscopic Redshift Errors on Cosmological Measurements: Contaminated Mocks

 To generate the $\dve$ distribution, we use different profiles to simulate redshift errors for different surveys.
-For redshift uncertainty, we use the magnitudes reported from repeat observations in DESI Early Data Release (EDR) \cite{yu_desi_2023}.
-Specifically, we apply Gaussian profiles (defined in \cref{eq:gaussian uncertainty}) with $\sigma_{\dv} = 85.7\, \kmps$ for LRG-like smearing and $\sigma_{\dv} = 200 \, \kmps$ for QSO-like smearing.
-To simulate the extended tails observed in QSO redshift errors, we also consider a Lorentzian profile (defined in \cref{eq:lorentzian uncertainty}), with $w_{\dv} = 95.7, \kmps$, which is truncated with $\dvs < 2000 \, \kmps$ to avoid divergence.
-A summary of the configurations used for the contaminated mocks is in \cref{tab:mock catalogs}, with the comparison of distributions shown in the left panel of \cref{fig:hist_model_redshift_errors}.
-In all cases, we assume no systematic redshift offset (i.e., $\mu=0$ and $p=0$), consistent with observational findings that show minimal bias in the mean redshift determination.
-The redshift smearing effects for ELG are relatively small and therefore not included in this redshift uncertainty study \cite{yu_elg_2025}.
+For redshift uncertainty, we use the magnitudes reported from eBOSS and DESI Early Data Release (EDR) \cite{zarrouk_clustering_2018, yu_desi_2023}.
+Specifically, we apply Gaussian profiles in \cref{eq:gaussian uncertainty} with $\sigma_{\dv} = 85.7\, \kmps$ to simulate LRG-like smearing and $\sigma_{\dv} = 300 \, \kmps$ for QSO-like smearing.
+We also consider a Lorentzian profile in \cref{eq:lorentzian uncertainty} to mimic the extended tails observed in QSO redshift uncertainty.
+The Lorentzian profile is parametrized with $\mathrm{w}_{\dv} = 100 \, \kmps$ and truncated by $\dvs < 3000 \, \kmps$.
+Using these values, we have almost the same RMS of $\dvs$ for the QSO Gaussian and Lorentzian smearing.
+The redshift smearing effects for ELG are small ($\sigma_{\dv} \sim 10\, \kmps$; \cite{yu_elg_2025}) and we neglect them in this study.
+A summary of the configurations for the contaminated mocks is in \cref{tab:mock catalogs}, with the comparison of distributions shown in the left panel of \cref{fig:hist_model_redshift_errors}.
+In all cases, we assume the redshift errors are symmetric to zero (i.e., $\mu=0$ and $p=0$).

 For redshift catastrophics, we adopt a model based on DESI DR1 ELG repeat observations \cite{yu_elg_2025}.
-The velocity shifts caused by catastrophics follow a symmetric distribution centered at zero, with each half modeled by the profile $\mathcal{LN}(\Delta \hat{v} , | , 0.64, 0.25^2, 6.62)$ defined in \cref{eq:catastrophics profile}.
-We set $\fc=1\%$ to represent a ELG-like catastrophics, corresponding to the upper limit of contamination rate in eBOSS and DESI galaxies.
-As discussed in \cref{sec:data slitless survey}, to mimic redshift errors expected in slitless surveys, we consider a more pessimistic scenario combining LRG-like Gaussian smearing ($\sigma_{\dv} = 85.7\, \kmps$) with $\fc=5\%$ ELG-like catastrophics.
+The velocity shifts caused by catastrophics follow a symmetric distribution centered at zero, with each half modeled by the profile $\mathcal{LN}(\Delta \hat{v}_c \, | \, 0.64, 0.25^2, 6.62)$ defined in \cref{eq:catastrophics profile}.
+We set $\fc=1\%$ to represent ELG-like catastrophics, corresponding to the contamination rate in eBOSS and DESI galaxies.
+As discussed in \cref{sec:data slitless survey}, to mimic redshift errors expected in slitless surveys, we consider a scenario combining LRG-like Gaussian smearing ($\sigmadv = 85.7\, \kmps$) with $\fc=5\%$ ELG-like catastrophics.
 The contaminated mocks are summarized in \cref{tab:mock catalogs} and the distributions of ELG-like catastrophics and sliltless-like errors are shown in the right panel of \cref{fig:hist_model_redshift_errors}.